The Neuroproteomics and Neurometabolomics Center

 on Cell-Cell Signaling

 at the University of Illinois at Urbana-Champaign

-The Center is divided into three scientific core groups, the Sampling & Separation Core, the Molecular Profiling & Characterization Core,
+The Center is divided into three scientific cores: Sampling & Separation, Molecular Profiling & Characterization,

-and the Bioinformatics & Systems Biology Core, plus a fourth, Administrative Core.
+and Bioinformatics & Systems Biology, plus a fourth Administrative Core.
 The biological user base includes laboratories from the University of Illinois, as well as several from collaborating institutions including, among others, University of Florida and Mount Sinai School of Medicine.